allissadillman/DS-Training-Resources/README.md

 * [ggThemeAssist](https://github.com/calligross/ggthemeassist): this R add-in provides a graphical user interface for customizing ggplot2 visualization themes.
 You can modify the attributes of the graph in real time and this package will modify your code for the graph output.

+* [Statistics with R Specialization](https://www.coursera.org/specializations/statistics): Master Statistics with R in this Coursera specialization, which includes five courses covering topics like inference, modeling, and Bayesian approaches.

 ## Python resources